Summary

 How to Enter a Theme Park

-- Open the My Disney Experience app and click the three lines icon in the bottom right-hand corner.
+- Open the My Disney Experience app and click on the three-line icon at the bottom right-hand corner.
+Scroll down until you see "Set Up MagicMobile Entry."

-- Click the plus sign in the upper right-hand corner and select the tickets you’d like to enable; click “Add to Wallet” and customize the design.
+- Customize your design and then "Add to Wallet."
 You can hold tickets in your wallet for anyone in your party.

 Resorts and Transportation at Disney World